jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

     (vi) a plan or proposed plan; and
   (c) any other matter the consent authority considers relevant and reasonably necessary to determine the application.
 (2) When forming an opinion for the purposes of subsection (1)(a), a consent authority may disregard an adverse effect of the activity on the environment if a national environmental standard or the plan permits an activity with that effect.
-(2A) When considering an application affected by section 124, the consent authority must have regard to the value of the investment of the existing consent holder.
+(2A) When considering an application affected by section 124 or 165ZH(1)(c), the consent authority must have regard to the value of the investment of the existing consent holder.
 (2B) When considering a resource consent application for an activity in an area within the scope of a planning document, a consent authority must have regard to any resource management matters set out in that planning document.
 (2C) Subsection (2B) applies until such time as the regional council, in the case of a consent authority that is a regional council, has completed its obligations in relation to its regional planning documents under section 93 of the Marine and Coastal Area (Takutai Moana) Act 2011.
 (3) A consent authority must not,—